deamorim2/sdbs/EN-US/projection.rst

 The projection suggested by IBGE to calculate areas is the SIRGAS 2000/Brazil Albers (SRID EPSG:10857).

+You can check this projection definition in the `epsg.io website <https://epsg.io/10857>`_ .

 The Brazilian Institute of Geography and Statistics (IBGE) suggests the `projection parameters <https://biblioteca.ibge.gov.br/visualizacao/livros/liv102169.pdf>`_ below to calculate the area to the products of the Malha Municipal Digital e Áreas Territoriais 2024 - Notas metodológicas 01/2025 - Informações Técnicas e Legais para a Utilização dos Dados Publicados.

 Albers equal-area conic projection: